cosc140-s22/cosc140-lab5/README.md

-# COSC140 homework 6
+# COSC140 lab 6

-## Homework feedback
+## Lab feedback

- * How long did you spend on this homework?
+ * How long did you spend on this lab?

  * What did you think about it?
 What was good?
 What could be improved?